Dahan13/Projet_RMN_EMMA/README.md

 ##  1. <a name='VersionintgreTopSpin'></a>Program integrated to TopSpin:

 This version of the program supports shape generation from a spectrum (real + imaginary part or real only).
-To use this version you need to have [Bruker's TopSpin software](https://www.bruker.com/protected/en/services/software-downloads/nmr/pc/pc-topspin.html) installed.
+To use this version you need to have [Bruker's TopSpin software](https://www.bruker.com/protected/en/services/software-downloads/nmr.html) installed.
 ###  1.1. <a name='Installationautomatiqueduprogramme'></a>Automatic installation of the program

 ####  1.1.1. <a name='Prrequis'></a>Requirements

 - A system running Windows 8, 8.1 or 10
-- A system running under Linux/Debian (Unstable)
+- A system running on Linux/Debian (Beta)
+- A system running on MacOS (Untested)

 ####  1.1.2. <a name='Installation'></a>Installation